-The surest way to know you aren't being taken for a ride when buying a car online is to get an inspection.
-Along with a Bill of Sale, an inspection by a reliable inspector is the single best way to protect the interests of a buyer who can't see the vehicle in-person themselves.
+The surest way to know you aren’t being taken for a ride when buying a car online is to get an inspection.
+Along with a Bill of Sale, an inspection by a reliable inspector is the single best way to protect the interests of a buyer who can’t see the vehicle in person themselves.

 The last steps of buying a car online introduce the most risk, requiring that a seller and buyer agree upon a payment and transaction method.
-Whether picking up the car in-person, or making use of services that facilitate long-distance transactions, you're going to want to know what's in store for you.
-If you've read the previous segments then you know the importance of being informed.
-Once you and the seller have agreed on a price then it's time to pay the money and collect the car.
-If you have found your car on TradeMe check the seller's feedback closely.
-If they have only done a low number of trades, or only trades for low value items then you should be cautious.
+Whether picking up the car in person or making use of services that facilitate long-distance transactions, you’re going to want to know what’s in store for you.
+If you’ve read the previous segments then you know the importance of being informed.
+Once you and the seller have agreed on a price then it’s time to pay the money and collect the car.
+If you have found your car on TradeMe check the seller’s feedback closely.
+If they have only done a low number of trades or only trades for low-value items then you should be cautious.
 Similarly, if they have a lot of negative feedback, you should inspect the vehicle closely before payment.
 Maybe you should collect the vehicle in person and pay when you are there.
 In fact, we think that everyone should consider this method of collection and payment.

-This the point at which the NZTA requires both parties to make notification of the vehicle changing hands;
+This is the point at which the NZTA requires both parties to make notification of the vehicle changing hands;

 The seller must complete a Notice of person selling/disposing of motor vehicle form (MR13A) and post this back to the NZTA (details are on the form).

-A seller won't part with the car until he has money in hand, and a buyer shouldn't part with any money unless a Bill of Sale has been received and agreed upon.
+A seller won’t part with the car until he has money in hand, and a buyer shouldn’t part with any money unless a Bill of Sale has been received and agreed upon.
 This document is one of the few legal documents that can protect a buyer at this stage of a transaction.
-After a Bill of Sale is agreed upon, it'll be time for money to change hands.
+After a Bill of Sale is agreed upon, it’ll be time for money to change hands.
 While there is more than one method to make a payment long-distance, the most commonly used method is direct bank transfer.
-Many sellers won't accept bank checks or cashier's checks because of the ease in which they can be forged.
+Many sellers won’t accept bank checks or cashier’s checks because of the ease with which they can be forged.
 The internet is full of stories of sellers being scammed this way.
-A wire transfer is initiated and completed by a bank, and can be verified by the seller before he releases the car.
+A wire transfer is initiated and completed by a bank and can be verified by the seller before he releases the car.

 Once you’ve paid for the vehicle, ideally, you will arrange for you or your shipper to pick up the vehicle on the same day the money is changing hands, or very shortly after.
 You don’t want your property remaining in the care of the previous owner any longer than necessary.
 And it is your property now.
 Most sellers won’t risk additional liability once they’re paid for the vehicle.
 In most cases, it will be the buyer’s responsibility to arrange for transport of their new car to their home.

 Traditionally, the best way to purchase a car has been to make the transaction in person.
 You hand the seller the money and he hands you the keys.
-No fuss.
+No-fuss.
 This may require you to buy a one-way plane ticket and fly to the location where the sale will be made.
 If you live close enough, you might have someone drive you there.
-You can make one final inspection of the vehicle, this time in person, and be sure of what you're getting.
+You can make one final inspection of the vehicle, this time in person, and be sure of what you’re getting.
 The best part is that once money has changed hands and the keys are yours, you can drive your new purchase home!